JT8D-17/x-plane-cockpit-crosshair/README.md

 <a name="1.0"></a>
 ## 1 - Features

-Provides a crosshair outside of the aircraft that will either:
-- indicate a fixed offset angle ("angle" mode), indended for approach angle training.
-- indicate the flight path angle ("flight path" mode), intended for flight path prediction for obstacle avoidance (and landing).

-Switchover between modes can be manual or automatic at a given velocity.
-The crosshair can also automatically turn off at a given velocity.

-The crosshair uses a movable reference point as origin.
-This can be the aircraft origin or pilot head.
+Provides a crosshair outside of the aircraft that will indicate the horizontal and vertical flight path angle for flight path prediction, obstacle avoidance and landing.
+The crosshair compensates for head position to provide a similar sight picture from any cockpit seat.
+It supports offsets from a reference point or for the crosshair itself.

+Below a certain air speed or with the landing lights switched on (see "Configuration" below), three vertical guidance bars representing three approach path angles are displayed next to the crosshair.

 &nbsp;